wgmyers/mal/impls/ruby-wgm/NOTES.md

 a return of item,env does not after all trigger and infinite loop.

 Remaining non-optional bug is that defs don't nest properly.

+Implemented not in Mal.
+Cute.

+Implemented extra string functions.
+All the tests pass apart from string bugs not caught by previous tests (looking at you, "\\n")

 ## Step 3 (2021-05-02)